SkepticMystic/Phrase-Bank/README.md

 ## Format

-This is open to changem but currently I use the following format:
+This is open to change, but currently I use the following format:

 ```md
 # Group